Words by Dalene Heck / Photography by Pete Heck

 “Go to Prague,” you said, when we tasked you with deciding our next journey.
 Secretly, we had hoped you would choose another.

 Not for any meaningful reason, really.
 We will admit to being wooed by the more off-beat destination of Tallinn which also would have been just a quick sail across the Gulf of Finland from Helsinki.
-Prague is also one of those places in which we felt like we had seen it a million times before (even without having been there) – we’ve all seen the morning photos of Charles Bridge and the Prague Castle lit up at night.
+Prague is such a beautiful city with so much to do.
+Whether you are visiting Prague with kids, a couple or flying solo, there is something for everyone.
+And although it is one of those places in which we felt like we had seen it a million times before (even without having been there) – we’ve all seen the morning photos of Charles Bridge and the Prague Castle lit up at night.
 We knew that Prague was a destination we would visit someday, but our desire was not immediate.

 But we were dutiful, listened to you, and went straight to Prague from Helsinki.